 Hugh Kearns, international expert on researcher development, Flinders University, Adelaide, Australia.

-The Graduate School plays a central role providing a University-wide framework for training, support, career preparation and administration to help all postgraduate research degree students and early career researchers achieve their potential.
+The Graduate School provides a University-wide framework for training, support, career preparation and administration to help you throughout your postgraduate research degree and early research career, to achieve your potential.

-The Graduate School works collaboratively with Research Support and the Research and Strategic Bidding Office to provide researchers with a unique support system.
-Collaborative initiatives include the Research Support Hub blog, a central place for researchers to go for the latest research news, forthcoming events and research support and information.
+The Graduate School works with the Research Support team and the Research and Strategic Bidding Office to provide you with a unique support system.
+This includes the Research Support Hub blog, a central place for the latest research news, forthcoming events and research support and information.

 “I just wanted to thank you both for a really good workshop.
 Lots of knowledge consolidated, clarified and also new!”

 Postgraduate Research Student on Using Social Media workshop.

 Alongside project supervision and subject-related development, you will take part in an extensive Postgraduate Research Skills Development Programme throughout your period of study.
 The programme is multi-stranded, providing the skills needed to complete a successful degree, as well as those needed to be a proficient researcher after degree study.
 It includes skills workshops and development activities, such as an annual conference, poster competition and Images of Research event.

 “A really well planned and organised week; I really enjoyed it and I look forward to studying at this university”